A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Introduction

-First of all, the construction of $\widehat{\widetilde{R}}_{\infty, \infty}$ can be considered as a generalization of what was previously constructed for complete regular local rings as in \cite{Sh18}.
-We point out that it is not clear if one can find $g$ from $R_{\infty,\infty}$ instead of $\widehat{R}_{\infty,\infty}$.
-One might feel that Main Theorem \ref{maintheorem} is similar to \cite{Ma22} in spirit.
+The construction of $\widehat{\widetilde{R}}_{\infty}$ can be considered as a generalization of what was previously constructed for complete regular local rings as in \cite{shimomoto2018Integral}.
+We point out that it is not clear if one can find $g$ from $R_{\infty}$ instead of $\widehat{R}_{\infty}$.
+One might feel that \Cref{maintheorem} is similar to \cite{ma2022Short,cai2023Perfectoid} in spirit.
 However, our construction is much more similar to the construction of the perfect closure and there are some distinctions in the proof.
+The construction in \cite{ma2022Short, cai2023Perfectoid} relies directly on \emph{Andr\'e's flatness lemma} and \emph{almost purity theorem} based on the theory of \emph{perfectoidization} introduced in \cite{bhatt2022Prismsa}.

-While the proof of the main result in \cite{Ma22} relies directly on \textit{Andr\'e's flatness lemma}, we apply \textit{Riemann's extension theorem}, together with the following Bhatt's theorem (see \cite[Theorem 2.9.12 at page 120]{Arizona17}), whose proof uses Andre's flatness lemma.
+Our proof does not require using the theory of perfectoidization and we use more ``classical'' objects.
+For example, \emph{Riemann's extension theorem}, together with the following Bhatt's theorem (see \cite[Theorem 2.9.12 at page 120]{bhatt2019Perfectoid}), whose proof uses Andre's flatness lemma (without prismatic theory).

 \begin{theorem}[Bhatt] Let $A$ be a perfectoid Tate ring with a closed ideal $J \subseteq A$.
-Let $B$ be the uniform completion of $A/J$ as a Banach ring (see \cite[Remark 1.5.4 and Corollary 1.5.22]{Arizona17} and Definition \ref{Seminorm}).
+Let $B$ be the uniform completion of $A/J$ as a Banach ring (see \cite[Remark 1.5.4 and Corollary 1.5.22]{bhatt2019Perfectoid} and Definition \ref{Seminorm}).
 Then $B$ is a perfectoid Tate ring and the natural ring map $A \to B$ is surjective. \end{theorem}

+On the other hand, it is not entirely irrelevant to perfectoidization.
+First, because of the first-named author's work \cite{ishizuka2024Calculationa}, we know that our construction \(\widehat{C(R_{\infty})}\) can be obtained by the perfectoidization \((\widehat{R}_{\infty})_{\perfd}\) of \(\widehat{R}_{\infty}\) and so our main theorem tells us that the perfectoidization of a perfectoid ring is almost Cohen-Macaulay (\Cref{RemPerfdAlmostCM}).
+Second, we could show something similar statement using prefectoidization (\Cref{almostsur1}, \Cref{BhattProof} and \Cref{BhattProof2}), but it would differ from our techniques.

-It will be clear that the construction of $R_{\infty,\infty}$ in Main Theorem \ref{maintheorem} has flexibility in the sense that one can choose $p,x_2,\ldots,x_n$ in a rather arbitrarily manner.
-Another construction of almost Cohen-Macaulay algebras was recently given in \cite{NS23}.
-Most of the properties that hold in the construction in \cite{NS23} can be checked in $\widetilde{R}_{\infty,\infty}$, except that $\widetilde{R}_{\infty,\infty}$ is not necessarily integrally closed in its total ring of fractions.
+It will be clear that the construction of $R_{\infty}$ in Main Theorem \ref{maintheorem} has flexibility in the sense that one can choose $p,x_2,\ldots,x_n$ in a rather arbitrarily manner.
+Another construction of almost Cohen-Macaulay algebras was recently given in \cite{nakazato2023Variant}.
+Most of the properties that hold in the construction in \cite{nakazato2023Variant} can be checked in $\widetilde{R}_{\infty}$, except that $\widetilde{R}_{\infty}$ is not necessarily integrally closed in its total ring of fractions.